chrsa/pegasus/README.md

-# playhtguiclient
+# PLAY.HT CLIENT

-PlayHt Gui Client
+This is a open source PlayHt Gui Client.